Upwords: History

+Upwords was originally played on an 8×8 square board, with 64 letter tiles.
+Hasbro Europe later expanded the gameboard to a 10×10 matrix and 100 tiles, to accommodate the longer words frequently used in other languages such as German and Dutch.
+The 10×10 matrix is currently employed in worldwide versions of the game, with the "classic" 8×8 version also available.

 Gameplay

-Each player draws a tile; the one with the letter nearest to A will be the first to play.
+To determine play sequence, each player draws a tile; the player with the letter nearest to A will be the first to play.
 The tiles are returned to the draw pile.

 Each player draws seven tiles to start the game.
-The first player forms a word with one or more of their tiles.
-The word must cover one or more of the four central squares.
+The first player forms a word with one or more of their tiles, and must place it so that the tiles cover at least one of the four central squares (e5, e6, f5, or f6).
 The player then draws more tiles to replace those played.
-Play continues to the left.
+Play continues clockwise.

 Subsequent players may put tiles on the board adjacent to and/or on top of the tiles already played, as long as all words formed are found in the dictionary being used and the rules below are followed.
 All words must read horizontally from left to right, or vertically from top to bottom.

 All tiles played on a turn must form part of one continuous straight line of tiles across or down.

 For example, if the word CATER is on the board, a player could put a B and E in front of CATER and then put an L on top of the C and a D on top of the R to build BELATED.

 Restrictions on words are as follows: